haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/bk-get-started-api.md

 <h2 id="uses">What can I do with the Magento web APIs?</h2>

-The APIs can used to perform a wide array of tasks.
-For example:
+The APIs can used to perform a wide array of tasks. 例如:

 * Create a shopping app.
 This can be a traditional app that a user downloads on a mobile device.
 You could also create an app that an employee uses on a showroom floor to help customers make purchases.